RuthHaverty/code_to_genomes/wk5/scripts/github_repository.md

 Now we should add this key to your GitHub account.
 To do this, you go the file where you have stored the keys.
 There will be one that is private and one that is public.
 Go to the settings on your GitHub page and navigate to SSH and GPG keys.
 Here you can add a new SSH key.
 You can copy the public key and paste it here.

 Theoretically, you can now work in git on the HPC and 'push' your updates to your github repository.
 However, you will need to enter your passphrase each time you do this.
-Record your commands somewhere safe, as you will need to enter them each time youu want to push something to GitHub..
+Record your commands somewhere safe, as you will need to enter them each time youu want to push something to GitHub.

 ```bash
 eval `ssh-agent -s`